zivoy/marian-extension/src/extractors/README.md

   needsReload = true;

   // if you need to implement custom logic for if the page is supported,
-  // beyond just checking against the regexes, you can can implement this function isSupported(url) {
+  // beyond just checking against the regexes, you can implement this function isSupported(url) {
     return super.isSupported(url);
   }